 taking preventative measures such as improving your diet and exercising

 Routine screening can prevent colorectal cancer.
 However, studies found that the number of colorectal screening tests dropped significantly during the COVID-19 pandemic (Printz, 2020).
 CSC urges people to talk with their doctors to resume recommended cancer screenings, like colonoscopies, to decrease the negative impact the pandemic has had on early detection of colorectal cancer.

 Colorectal Cancer Resources and Support

-If you are living with colorectal cancer or are a caregiver to someone with colorectal cancer, the Cancer Support Community offers a variety of resources to help ease the burden of your journey.
+If you are living with colorectal cancer or are a caregiver to someone with colorectal cancer, we offer a variety of resources to help ease the burden of your journey: